 Possible Solution: Use your browser's Reload command to reload the page.
-Try this at least twice, and make sure your browser is reloading the page from the Virtual Campus site rather than from the cache on your disk.
+Try this at least twice, and make sure your browser is reloading the page from the Online Learning site rather than from the cache on your disk.

-Problem 3: If your browser times out when trying to connect to some part of the Virtual Campus, but you have no trouble connecting to other locations on the Web:
+Problem 3: If your browser times out when trying to connect to some part of Online Learning, but you have no trouble connecting to other locations on the Web:

-Possible Solution: There may be a problem in the network between your Internet service provider and the Virtual Campus, or the Virtual Campus servers may be down or overloaded (this does not happen very often, but it does happen, remember these are only machines).
+Possible Solution: There may be a problem in the network between your Internet service provider and Online Learning, or the Online Learning servers may be down or overloaded (this does not happen very often, but it does happen, remember these are only machines).
 Try connecting again in a few minutes.

 Problem 4: If you can connect to your Internet service provider but are unable to connect to any location on the Web: